dot-D69/dot-D69/README.md

 I'm familiar with several programming languages:

-1. **Python** - I enjoy its versatility and use it for a variety of tasks. 🐍
+1. **Python** - I enjoy its versatility and use it for various tasks. 🐍
-2. **C/C++** - I am deeply passionate about these languages and constantly strive to expand my knowledge. 🧑‍💻
+2. **C/C++** - I am passionate about these languages and constantly strive to expand my knowledge. 🧑‍💻
 3. **Java** - I appreciate its wide range of applications, especially in software development. ☕

-I'm on the lookout for opportunities to learn, collaborate, and grow.
+I'm looking for opportunities to learn, collaborate, and grow.
 If you're working on exciting projects, have insights to share, or just want to connect, feel free to reach out to me.

 <div align="left">
   <a href="https://www.linkedin.com/in/anurag-vishwas-b21338237/" target="_blank">